 During the PHP, you’ll attend sessions such as group therapy, cognitive behavioral therapy, and eye movement desensitization and reprocessing for trauma.
 Exercise is also included since it’s an integral part of the recovery process because of the strong correlation between physical fitness and better mental health.

 It’s integral that you live in a healthy environment while you attend treatment.
-Staying in a sober living facility while you’re in a Phoenix-area drug rehab (just north in Prescott) keeps you away from triggers and helps to curb temptation.
+Staying in a facility while you’re in a Phoenix-area drug rehab (just north in Prescott) keeps you away from triggers and helps to curb temptation.
 It also gives you a structured routine to follow and learn to incorporate when you resume your daily life.

 Intensive Outpatient Program

 The last portion of your stay at our rehab center will consist of 15 hours per week in an intensive outpatient program (IOP).
 In some cases, you may decide with the clinical team that this level of treatment is appropriate for the entire duration of your stay at rehab.
 Besides continuing with the same types of therapy sessions and sober activities you would attend, the team will support you as you make your way back into education or employment.

 Recovery is an ongoing process that requires maintenance, patience, and persistence.
 Once you’ve successfully completed a drug or alcohol rehab program, we recommend that you continue attending some form of long-term aftercare treatment.
 Rehab is an integral part of recovery, giving you tools, tricks, and insights that help you to stay sober — but it’s not a cure.
 Addiction is a chronic disease, and the best addiction treatment programs provide options for ongoing support and guidance.